I love the now page movement. It’s such a better way to stay up to date with people than social media.

 To make a list of your previous now posts, add this:

-offset: 1 the current now page won’t be excluded from the list of previous ones.
+offset: 1 excludes the current now page from the list of previous ones.

-Giving each now page a title like “Now: Enjoying the Summer” is nice touch.
+/now page a dynamic title is a nice touch.
 You can’t add dynamic text directly to YAML, but there’s a workaround.

 Add this variable to your now page’s front matter:

 And put this conditional into the

 <h1> tags of the template your using for your now page:

 I use my post template because I have the date prominently displayed, which makes more sense than a dateless page template.

 Since I post now updates every six weeks or so, they’d quickly overwhelm my main list of posts on my